mesosphere/dcos-commons/docs/pages/operations-guide.md

 Restarting a pod keeps it in the current location and leaves data in any persistent volumes as-is.
 Data outside of those volumes is reset via the restart.
 Restarting a pod may be useful if an underlying process is broken in some way and just needs a kick to get working again.
 For more information see [Recovery](#recovery-plan).

 Restarting a pod can be done either via the CLI or via the underlying Scheduler API.
 Both forms use the same [API](http://mesosphere.github.io/dcos-commons/reference/swagger-api/).
-In these examples we list the known pod, and then restart the one named `dse-1`, which contains tasks named `dse-1-agent` and `dse-1-node`:
+In these examples we list the known pods, and then restart the one named `dse-1`, which contains tasks named `dse-1-agent` and `dse-1-node`:

 Via the CLI: